hisekaldma/Polyhymnia/documentation/index.md

     C4M F#5dim7 Gb2M B-1dim

 ### Scale Degrees
 Instead of writing notes in a specific scale, you can also write notes as relative to the current scale.
 You do this using regular numbers.
-For example, in the C major scale, `1` means `C`, `2` means `B`, etc.
+For example, in the C major scale, `1` means `C`, `2` means `D`, etc.

     1 2 3 4 5 6 7